wendlers/mpfshell/README.md

 The following characters are accepted for file and directory names:

     A-Za-z0-9 _%#~@/\$!\*\.\+\-

+The use of . and .. is currently not supported for file names in get and put commands.

+### Local vs. Remote

+In mpfshell terminology the machine running mpfshell is local and the device connected is remote.
+This matters when you want to use put and get commands in order to get the arguments right.
+When using the shell many of the commands can also be prefaced with `l` in order do use a local command.
+Examples of this is `lls` and `lcd` which lists and changes directory respectively on the machine running mpfshell.

 ## Shell Usage

+### Help

+If you are stuck you can use the `help` command which shows you all available commands and can be used in conjunction with commands like `help cd` to see what the do.

+    mpfs> help
+    mpfs> help <command>

+### Prefixes

+Some commands come in multiple version.
+Here are some common prefixes

+* `m` are regex matching commands.
+They take a regex and applies their command to the matching elements.
+* `l` are local commands.
+These are commands that run on the host machine.
+* `r` are recursive commands.
+These works on all files and directories recursively.

+### Running and connecting

 __Note:__ Since version 0.7.1, the shell offers caching for file and directory names.
 It is now enabled by default.
 To disable caching, add the `--nocache` flag on the command line.
+In some cases the cash is not properly invalidated and old data could be present.
+For debugging purposes please use `--nocache`.

 Start the shell with:

     mpfshell

 At the shell prompt, first connect to the device.
-E.g. to connect via serail line:
+E.g. to connect via serial line:

     mpfs> open ttyUSB0

+__Note__: On Linux machines ttyUSBX might not be owned by the user.
+Either run mpfshell as root (discouraged), or add your user to the appropriate group.
+A good way to do this is to run `ls -l /dev | grep ttyUSB` and see which group it belongs do (typically dialout or uucp) and then add it according to your distribution documentation.

 Or connect via websocket (ESP8266 only):